-Windows 10 offers several power plans to help you manage how your device uses power.
-The different power settings can help you control system performance, conserve battery life or both.
+Windows 10 offers several settings to help you manage how your device uses power.
+These power settings can help you control system performance, conserve battery or both.

-By default, Windows 10 comes with three power plans:
+By default, Windows 10 comes with three basic power plans.

-You can also create a custom power plan with your own settings, based on a combination of the three power plans.
+You can also create a custom power plan with your own settings based on a combination of the three power plans highlighted above.

-Setting up your power options on Windows 10 is different from but easier than it was on previous versions.
-You can access your power settings in three steps:
+Setting up your power options on Windows 10 is different, but easier, than with previous versions of Windows.
+You can access your power settings in three simple steps.

-Sleep mode conserves energy by putting your computer into a low-power state and turning off your display when you’re not using it.
-Instead of completely shutting down your computer and later rebooting, you can put it in sleep mode so that when it wakes up, it will resume where you left off.
+Sleep mode conserves energy by putting your computer into a low-power state and turning off the display when you’re not using it.
+Instead of completely shutting down your computer and rebooting, you can put it in Sleep mode so that when it wakes up, it will resume where you left off.
 [Note, however, that shutting down your computer is one way to secure your device.]

 Windows 10 also puts your computer to sleep automatically.
-The sleep settings let you choose when the computer should go to sleep and, if you wish, when it should automatically wake up.
+The sleep settings let you choose when your computer should go to sleep and, if you want, when it should automatically wake up.

-Hibernation is similar to sleep mode but uses even less power, as it essentially turns your computer off and saves its current settings so you can go back to where you left off.
-It is ideal if you will be away from your computer for an extended time.
+Hibernate mode is similar to Sleep mode but uses even less power, as it essentially turns your computer off and saves its current settings so you can resume where you left off.
+It’s ideal if you will be away from your computer for an extended time.

-To set your hibernation settings, go through the process of setting up your sleep settings.
-There you will find a “Hibernate after” option, where you can indicate how long (in minutes) after being idle the computer should go into hibernation mode.
+To set your hibernation settings, follow the process outlined above for adjusting your sleep settings.
+There you will find a “Hibernate after” option that allows you to set how many minutes the computer should wait before going into hibernation mode if left idle.

-If you wish to immediately put your computer in sleep or hibernation mode without it going idle first, Windows 10 lets you activate either manually.
+If you want to immediately put your computer in Sleep or Hibernate mode without going idle first, Windows 10 lets you activate either state manually.

 To set up manual sleep or hibernation, go to your Power Options control panel.
-Click on “Choose what the power button does” on the left navigation bar, and then "Change settings that are currently available."
-There you will be able to choose whether your computer should sleep or hibernate when you press the power button or close your lid.
-You can also use different settings when your computer is running on battery power versus when it is plugged in.
+Click on “Choose what the power button does” on the left navigation bar, and then select “Change settings that are currently available.”
+From there you will be able to choose whether your computer should sleep or hibernate when you press the power button or close the lid.
+You can also use different settings when your computer is running on battery power versus when it’s plugged in.

-Additionally, you can access shutdown settings so that the Sleep and Hibernate buttons appear on the Power menu.
-Make sure both boxes next to Sleep and Hibernate are checked in your shutdown settings.
-This way, all you have to do is click on the Start menu, select Power, and choose Sleep or Hibernate.
+You can also access shutdown settings so that the Sleep and Hibernate” buttons appear on the Power menu.
+Make sure both boxes next to “Sleep” and “Hibernate” are checked in your shutdown settings.
+This way, all you have to do is click on the Start menu, select “Power,” and choose “Sleep” or “Hibernate.”

 Windows 10 can also wake your computer up from sleep or hibernation mode, even when you’re not around.

 To create wake times, click on “Change advanced power settings.”
 Go to “Sleep,” and click on “Allow Wake Timers.”
-From there you can set up and modify events and times for your computer to automatically wake up.
+From there you can set up and modify events and times when you want your computer to automatically wake up.
 You can select this option for both “On battery” and “Plugged in” statuses.